clebert/onecmd/README.md

 ## Rationale

-In many projects, the tools used and the associated configuration files are often identical, and appropriate conventions could be derived to set up such projects in a uniform way.
+In many projects, the tools used and the associated configuration files are often identical.
 The jumble of configuration files distracts from the actual content, and they are always tedious to create and keep up to date.
 Furthermore, tools are often interrelated and require mutual adjustments in their respective configurations.
+Standard conventions could be derived to set up such projects in a uniform way.

 Project templates are of little help, as they can often only be applied initially and are difficult to adapt to the dynamic requirements of different